Chinatowns in the Americas: New York City

 The New York metropolitan area contains the largest ethnic Chinese population outside of Asia, comprising an estimated 893,697 uniracial individuals as of 2017, including at least 12 Chinatowns - six (or nine, including the emerging Chinatowns in Corona and Whitestone, Queens, and East Harlem, Manhattan) in New York City proper, and one each in Nassau County, Long Island; Edison, New Jersey; and Parsippany-Troy Hills, New Jersey, not to mention fledgling ethnic Chinese enclaves emerging throughout the New York City metropolitan area.
 Chinese Americans, as a whole, have had a (relatively) long tenure in New York City.
 The Manhattan Chinatown is home to the highest concentration of Chinese people in the Western Hemisphere.

 The first Chinese immigrants came to Lower Manhattan around 1870, looking for the "golden" opportunities America had to offer.
 By 1880, the enclave around Five Points was estimated to have from 200 to as many as 1,100 members.
 However, the Chinese Exclusion Act, which went into effect in 1882, caused an abrupt decline in the number of Chinese who immigrated to New York and the rest of the United States.
 Later, in 1943, the Chinese were given a small quota, and the community's population gradually increased until 1968, when the quota was lifted and the Chinese American population skyrocketed.
 In the past few years, the Cantonese dialect that has dominated Chinatown for decades is being rapidly swept aside by Mandarin Chinese, the national language of China and the lingua franca of most of the latest Chinese immigrants.
-While the Flushing Chinatown in Queens has become the largest Chinatown in the world and one of the world's busiest pedestrian intersections, it has also become the epicenter of organized prostitution in the United States.
+While the Flushing Chinatown in Queens has become one of the largest Chinatowns in the world and one of the world's busiest pedestrian intersections, it has also become the epicenter of organized prostitution in the United States.
 Flushing is undergoing rapid gentrification by Chinese transnational entities.
 The growth of the business activity at the core of Downtown Flushing, dominated by the Flushing Chinatown, has continued despite the COVID-19 pandemic.